Leody Taveras Preview, Player Props: Rangers vs. Athletics

-Leody Taveras and his .378 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Oakland Athletics and Sean Newcomb on September 9 at 7:05 PM ET.
+The Texas Rangers, including Leody Taveras (.382 batting average in his past 10 games), take on starter Luis Medina and the Oakland Athletics at Globe Life Field, Sunday at 2:35 PM ET.

-He racked up two hits (going 2-for-3) in his most recent game against the Athletics.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Athletics.

 Leody Taveras Game Info & Props vs. the Athletics